SolidOS/solidos/README.md

 #### Builds

 SolidOS contains different repositories (mashlib, solid-logic, solid-ui, solid-panes...).
 Each repository contains a `packacge.json` with `scripts`.
-Most repos contains a `npm run build` which is used to build the project.
+Most repos contain a `npm run build` which is used to build the project.

 #### GitHub CI